• Skip to main content

 Roasted air fried brussels sprouts in a white serving bowl with a silver serving spoon and dark grey linen napkin on the side.

-• MOVEMENT: get those veggies moving!
+• Movement: get those veggies moving!
 Toss at least once halfway through, but twice is better.
-Shaking the brussels sprouts will expose more surface area to the circulating air, creating crispier, more evenly cooked.
+Shaking the Brussels sprouts will expose more surface area to the circulating air, creating crispier, more evenly cooked sprouts.

 Side view, air fryer brussels sprouts in a white serving bowl with a silver spoon.